sandrinodimattia/github-actions-deploy-auth0/README.md

 ## GitHub Actions

-In this example each push to `master` or `staging` will result in a workflow being executed which will deploy the changes to your Auth0 account.
+In this example each push to `main` or `staging` will result in a workflow being executed which will deploy the changes to your Auth0 account.
 The settings for these workflows can also be found in the [/config](./config) folder.

 The Client Secrets need to be registered as Repository Secrets in your repository with the following names: